ybayle/Scyland3D/paper/paper.md

 - Consistency of folder and file names (one folder per specimen with an underscore between features in the folder and file's name),
 - Number of landmarks and semilandmarks across all structures,
-- Presence of duplicates landmark and semilandmark coordinates exported by the Landmark software.
+- Presence of duplicate landmarks and semilandmark coordinates exported by the Landmark software.

 Processing options can be specified in order to modify the dataset asymmetry.
 In this case, landmark and semilandmark coordinates of elements characterised by a given feature can be sequentially mirrored and reordered.